 Upcoming Technology Projects

-Over the next 5 years, city departments are projected to engage in 152 new technology projects.
+Over the next 5 years, city departments are projected to engage in 196 technology projects.

 Major IT Projects